 This keto milk alternative is also perfect for baking, breakfast or even in an ice cream recipe.

 What are the best milk substitutes on a Keto Diet?

 Which keto diet milk to use really does depend on personal taste.

 I love this keto milk made with heavy whipping cream the most for many of the above reasons.
 It is still keto milk with dairy, so really is just much lower in carbs.

 Lesser-known low-carb vegan milk like our Hemp Milk or cashew milk are also great milk substitutes for a keto diet.

 Here are just some of my favourite recipes to use the low carb milk.

-Here are just some of our great low carb recipes that you can use this milk in.
-It can also be used in any of shakes such as the Egg Fast Shake.
+Here are just some of our great low-carb recipes that you can use this milk in.
+It can also be used in any of the shakes, such as the Egg Fast Shake.